Friends of Syria Group: Paris conference

 The third meeting of the Friends of Syria group opened on 6 July 2012 in Paris, France.
 Speakers addressing the meeting included William Hague, Laurent Fabius, Ahmet Davutoğlu and Hillary Clinton.

 Marrakesh conference

 The fourth meeting of the Friends of Syria group opened on 12 December 2012 in Marrakesh, Morocco.

 Rome February 2013 meeting

 On 28 February 2013, only 11 members of the Friends of Syria held their meeting in Rome.

 Amman conference

 On 22 May 2013, a conference in Amman was opened to discuss the US-Russian proposal for peace talks.

 Doha conference

 On 22 June 2013, a conference in Doha was opened to discuss how to organise the delivery of military and other kinds of aid for Syrian rebels.

 Participants

 The conference in Marrakech, on 12 December 2012, was attended by delegates of 114 states.

 In 2013, however, the number of nations represented at the meetings fell to 11.

 Countries

-Current members of Friends of Syria, which met in 2013 in Rome, Istanbul and London, are often referred to as the 'London 11'.
+Members of the Friends of Syria group, which met in 2013 in Rome, Istanbul and London, are often referred to as the 'London 11'.